douglasjrosa/Mongo-DB-Backup-and-Restore/readme.md

 If you server is not on localhost or requires a username and password you will need to correct that information at the top of the file.

-### Defaults
+### Backup Defaults (in the .env file)

+* HOST
+	# Example: localhost or cluster0.0000.gcp.mongodb.net

+* PORT
+	# Example: 27017

+* BACKUP_CONNECTION_STRING
+	# Example: mongodb+srv://<username>:<password>@cluster0.0000.gcp.mongodb.net

-* HOST: localhost
+* BACKUP_DB_NAME
+	# Example: "users"

+### Restore Defaults (also in the .env file)

-* PORT: 27017
+* RESTORE_CONNECTION_STRING
+	# This may be empty in case you are not using username and password;
+	# This may be the same as the BACKUP_CONNECTION_STRING if you want to restore the data at the original source;
+	# This may be another connection string in case you whant to send the data to another Database like a DB migration for example.

-* CONNECTION_STRING
+* RESTORE_DB_NAME

-### Setting Path and File

-By default (as the script comes, and if choosen FILE_NAME is empty), the script will generate a file with the current date as the filename.

-When the word 'DATE' appears in the backup path or file name it is replaced by the current date.
-This allows you to put the date the backup was made in the file or a directory itself, very useful for organizing daily backups when running from a cron job.

-* BACKUP_PATH (Line #20): This path is where your backups will be stored (omit trailing slash)
-* FILE_NAME (Line #21): This the filename of the tar file that is generated (tar.gz will be appended)

-Examples

-	# create a file called mongo-db.tar.gz in a directory the current date (daily backups)
-	BACKUP_PATH="/opt/db-backups/daily/DATE"
-	FILE_NAME="mongo-db"

-	# create a file with the date in the filename
-	BACKUP_PATH="/opt/db-backups"
-	FILE_NAME="mongodb.DATE" #ex: mongodb.2011-12-19.tar.gz
+	# Format: yyyy-mm-dd
+	# In the `Backups` folder created automatically in this repository source there must exist a sub-directory named with that date.

 ### Lounching the backup

-Once it is configured, at the root of the repo, all you need to do is louch the "backup.sh" file by typing that way in the shell: "./backup.sh" and after that, if your configs are right, you should see the backup running in the shell.
+Once it you configured correctly the `.env` file, at the root of this repository, all you need to do is louch the backup by typing that command in the shell: `./backup.sh` and after that, if your configs are right, you should see the backup running in the shell.
+* IMPORTANT: the command must to be executed in the root folder of this repository.

 ### Script Output

-On successfully backup the script will inform you of the filesize and filename of the backup

-	=> Backing up Mongo Server: localhost:27017
-	   connected to: localhost:27017
-	=> Success: 4.6M        mongo-db.tar.gz
+As the code runs, some messages will be printed in the shell.
+Since the initial steps until the success or error in the end.

 ## Restoring from Backup

-Restore a backup using the `./restore.sh` command.
+Restore a backup using the `./restore.sh` command in the shell also in this repository root.

-	Before using that command don't forget to fill the .env.sh file vars:
+* IMPORTANT: Before using that command don't forget to fill correctly the `.env` file variables:

 		* RESTORE_CONNECTION_STRING
 		* RESTORE_DATE
 		* RESTORE_DB_NAME

-	That uses the mongorestore command from Mongo DB tools. mongorestore [options] [directory or filename to restore from]
+	That restore command uses the mongorestore command from Mongo DB tools. mongorestore [options] [directory or filename to restore from]

 For more information, check out the mongoDB site: